Glen Canyon Park: Sutro's Gum Tree Ranch

 The park's history commences with Adolph Sutro's purchase in the 1850s of 76 acre of the canyon, which he named "Gum Tree Ranch" after the blue gum eucalyptus trees he had planted.

 Giant Powder Company

 The first commercial manufacturing of dynamite in the U.S. occurred in the canyon; on March 19, 1868, the Giant Powder Company began production at its first manufacturing plant, under exclusive license from Alfred Nobel to produce his new explosive in America.
 The plant was apparently located near the present recreation center, at the southern end of the park.
 The factory did not last long.
 On November 26, 1869, an explosion completely destroyed the entire facility, turning every one of the buildings on the site and the surrounding fencing, into "hundreds of pieces", according to a newspaper account.
 Two people were killed, and nine injured; the plant was later rebuilt in the sand dunes south of Golden Gate Park.
-The site of the plant has been designated as California Historical Landmark #1002, although no marker has been placed on the site yet.
+The site of the plant has been designated as California Historical Landmark #1002, and a commemorative plaque was placed at the site on August 17, 2017.